Sminthurus viridis: Pest status

 S. viridis often swarms in large numbers on living plants, especially Fabaceae.
 It commonly occurs on lucerne (an alternative name for alfalfa, hence the first part of the common name).
 It feeds mainly on the surface cells of leaves, and when it occurs in especially high densities, it causes enough damage to be regarded as an agricultural pest.
-In this respect, it is unusual among Collembola, because very few members of the suborder do significant harm and some actually are mildly beneficial, either as predators or in recycling detritus.
+In this respect, it is unusual among Collembola, because very few members of the suborder do significant harm and some actually are mildly beneficial, either as predators.

 The biological control of S. viridis is fairly complex and reasonably effective where it is adequate, because no one agent accounts for the entire control.
 For instance, fungal infections have been documented as killing the springtails, though they are not seen as major control agents.